nram-solace/solace-php-mqtt/README.md

 PHP samples to access Solace with Mosquitto MQTT API

+## USAGE

+Pl take a look at the sample PHP files for accessing Solace with Mosquitto-PHP.

 ## INSTALLATION

+This has been tested to work with PHP 7.4.8 on MacOS Catalina with SolOS 9.6.

 1. Install [Mosquitto](http://mosquitto.org/) libraries for your platform.
 Follow Installation notes from the package.
 2. Install [Mosquitto-PHP](https://github.com/mgdm/Mosquitto-PHP).
 Follow install notes from the package.
-3. Look at the sample PHP files for accessing Solace with Mosquitto-PHP.

 ### Required

 - HTTP server (eg: Apache httpd) with PHP enabled
 - Mosquitto MQTT Libraries
 - Mosquitto PHP module
-- PHP 7.4.8 (tested on this version) with Mosquitto modules enabled

 ### Useful links